 Marketers need to avoid repetitious emails.
 Just say what you want to say.
 Don’t rephrase the same message again and again.

 The same study by Nielsen Norman also mentions instances when readers skip the text because it seems unimportant.

 Online users are becoming smarter.
-Researchers at Facebook found that younger generation is quite fast at scrolling and finding useful information.
+Researchers at Facebook found that the younger generation is quite fast at scrolling and finding useful information.
 They take seconds to decide if it’s worth reading or not.
 You can read our post about copywriting mistakes and learn how to avoid using clichés, long text, or pointless headers.

 Marketers can also use some eye-catching visuals to grab their attention.

 Take a look at the following templates as an example: